-Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+rement of local rities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
 Ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data.
 Good.
 Policies in place for data management and data protection.
 Designated data protection officer.
 None.
 None.
 2. Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies.
 Good.
-Data sharing agreements in place and data processing agreements where necessary.
+Data sharing agreements in place and data processing agreements None.
 None.

-None.
+where necessary.
 3. Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring.
 Good.
 Regular internal audits carried out.
 None.
 None.